 At EUDiF we believe in mainstreaming diaspora expertise for sustainable development when said diaspora expertise can bring added value.
 With our diaspora expert pilot project we seek to complement existing initiatives and build the business case for hiring diaspora experts when appropriate in order to maximise the potential of transnational knowledge.

-The diaspora expertise pilot project will be open for registration in summer 2020.
+The Diaspora Professionals 4 Development pilot project will be open for registration in summer 2020.

-Diaspora experts will be invited to register their details.
+Professionals from diaspora are invited to register to the EUDiF expert roster.
 Then national authorities will be invited to apply for short-term support for specific projects.
 Selection will be based on evaluation.
 Details regarding the procedures for application, eligibility and sectors will be shared soon.

 The pilot project will focus on development projects in sectors where diaspora are suitable agents of change, based on previous experiences as well as findings of the EUDiF research and dialogue activities.